lclemente225/yugioh-price-checker-project/README.md

 Let me know any ways to improve my code.
 I'm still learning everything, so I'd gladly take code reviews.
 LawrenceClemente3@gmail.com

+# Future Features
+1. Add prices in shoplist
+2. Add quantities in searched cards
+3. Hamburger menu for mobile view for navbar on home page
+4. localstorage save all cart info if not logged in